On the wave turbulence theory of 2D gravity waves, I: deterministic energy estimates: Introduction

 (1) {\it The case of a fixed-size torus}.
 When $R\approx 1$, the local well-posedness theory gives a time of existence of $O(\varep^{-1})$.
 Existence times of the order $O(\varep^{-2})$ for gravity waves follow the from the quartic energy inequalities in the already cited \cite{WuAG,IoPu2,ADb,HIT}.
 Similar results have also been proved for capillary waves ($g=0,\sigma>0$) in \cite{IoPu4,IT2} and gravity-capillary waves ($g,\sigma>0$) in \cite{BeFeFr}.

 The more recent papers \cite{BeFePu, WuNew} provided the first regularity results up to times $O(\e^{-3})$.
-Theorem \ref{LongTermDet} matches these results in the case of a fixed torus.
+Theorem \ref{LongTermDet} matches these results in the case of a fixed torus $R\approx 1$, but improves significantly for large tori $R\gg 1$.
 This result is probably optimal for general Sobolev data due to the presence of resonant $5$-wave interactions, see \cite{CW,DLZ}.

 Extended lifespan results have also been proved for many other dispersive and hyperbolic models.
 Without attempting to be exhaustive, we mention the monograph of Berti-Delort \cite{BertiDelort}, who obtained regularity up to times $O(\e^{-N})$, for any fixed $N$, for standing gravity-capillary waves over $\T$, for almost all values of the surface tension and gravity parameters.
 In general, longer existence times can be achieved by iterating normal forms procedures, when non-trivial resonances can be avoided for almost all values of external parameters.
 See also the work of Delort on Klein-Gordon equations \cite{Del2} and references therein.
 In the case $d=2$, an extended $O(\varep^{-2})$ lifespan for pure gravity waves is obtained implicitly in the work of Wu \cite{Wu3DWW}, and is included in the more general results of Zheng \cite{ZhengWW} on $\mathbb{T}^2_R$.
 For the gravity-capillary case on $\mathbb{T}^2$ an extended lifespan for almost all values of the parameters $(g,\sigma)$ was obtained in \cite{IoPu5}.